silverfort-open-source/latma/README.md

 1. credentials  [domain/]username[:password] credentials format
    alternatively [domain/] username and then password will be prompted securely.
 Optional arguments:
--ntlm        Retrieve ntlm authentication logs from DC -kerberos    Retrieve kerberos authentication logs from all computers in the domain -debug       Turn DEBUG output ON
+2. -ntlm        Retrieve ntlm authentication logs from DC
+3. -kerberos    Retrieve kerberos authentication logs from all computers in the domain
+4. -debug       Turn DEBUG output ON
--help        show this help message and exit
+5. -help        show this help message and exit
--filter      Query specific ou or container in the domain, will result
-                    all workstations in the sub-OU as well.
+6. -filter      Query specific ou or container in the domain, will result all workstations in the sub-OU as well.
 Each OU will be in format of DN (Distinguished Name).
 Supports multiple OUs with a semicolon delimiter.
 Example:
                     OU=subunit,OU=unit;OU=anotherUnit,DC=domain,DC=com
                     Example:
                     CN=container,OU=unit;OU=anotherUnit,DC=domain,DC=com
--date         Starting date to collect event logs from. month-day-year format, if not specified take all available data -threads     Number of working threads to use.
-Default attribute is 5.
+7. -date         Starting date to collect event logs from. month-day-year format, if not specified take all available data
+8. -threads     amount of working threads to use
--ldap        Use Unsecure LDAP instead of LDAP/S
+9. -ldap        Use Unsecure LDAP instead of LDAP/S

  *The Analyzer*

  Required arguments:
- authentication_file    authentication file should contain list of NTLM and Kerberos requests
+1. authentication_file    authentication file should contain list of NTLM and Kerberos requests

  Optional arguments:
- -output_file         The location the csv with the all the IOCs is going to be saved to -progression_output_file         The location the csv with the the IOCs of the lateral movements is going to be save to -sink_threshold        number of accounts from which a machine is considered sink, default is 50 -hub_threshold         number of accounts from which a machine is considered hub, default is 20 -learning_period       learning period in days, default is 7 days -show_all_iocs         Show IoC that are not connected to any other IoCs -show_gant             If true, output the events in a gant format
+2. -output_file         The location the csv with the all the IOCs is going to be saved to
+3. -progression_output_file         The location the csv with the the IOCs of the lateral movements is going to be save to
+4. -sink_threshold        number of accounts from which a machine is considered sink, default is 50
+5. -hub_threshold         number of accounts from which a machine is considered hub, default is 20
+6. -learning_period       learning period in days, default is 7 days
+7. -show_all_iocs         Show IoC that are not connected to any other IoCs
+8. -show_gant             If true, output the events in a gant format

-  ## examples
+  ## Examples
 In the example files you have several samples of real environments (some contain lateral movement attacks and some don't) which you can give as input for the analyzer.